rockcrafters/chiselled-jre/README.md

 According to JetBrains' 2022 [Java Developer Ecosystem](https://www.jetbrains.com/lp/devecosystem-2022/java/) survey, 60% of the developers still regularly used Java 8, 59% developed applications for Apache Tomcat and 67% used Spring Boot as an alternative to an application server.

-New Relic 2022 [Java Ecosystem report](https://newrelic.com/resources/report/2022-state-of-java-ecosystem) listed following top JDK vendors:
+New Relic 2022 [Java Ecosystem report](https://newrelic.com/resources/report/2022-state-of-java-ecosystem) listed the following top JDK vendors:
  - Oracle Corporation 34.48%
  - Amazon 22.04%
  - Eclipse Adoptimum 11.48%